sundelun/Blockchain-solidity/README.md

 - Sign and Send instructions: The user can select whether they want to deposit/withdraw, enter an amount, and then sign an EIP-712 message with their wallet.
 - Real-time updates: The frontend also establishes a WebSocket connection to listen for balance updates.

+### test
+The test directory is to test all the functionalities in smart contracts, such as deposit withdraw deploy and balance after operations is same expected.

 <br><br>